 - The New York Tribune, Friday, November 8, 1918, front page, under ‘Guns Silenced on Front Crossed by Truce Envoys’.
 Available through the Library of Congress Chronicling America

-- See ‘Roy Howard’s Search for Information about the False Armistice’ on this website.
+- See: Arthur Hornblow, Jr, ‘The Amazing Armistice’, p98 in The Century Magazine, November 1921 (online); and ‘Roy Howard’s Search for Information about the False Armistice’ on this website.